-The Ofi Invest ESG Equity Climate Change Fund (hereinafter the "Fund") invests at least 75% of its net assets in shares from issuers from OECD markets, adopting an active approach to the energy and environmental transition.
+The Sub-Fund Ofi Invest ESG Euro Investment Grade Climate Change (hereinafter the "Sub-Fund") invests at least 60% of its net assets in bonds and other debt securities from issuers from OECD countries and up to 10% of its assets from issuers from non-OECD countries, adopting an active approach to the energy and environmental transition.

-The Fund also promotes additional environmental and social characteristics across the investment universe by investing in issuers with industry-specific ESG best practices, consistent with the Management Company's proprietary ESG rating methodology.
+The Sub-Fund also promotes additional environmental and social characteristics across the investment universe by investing in issuers with industry-specific ESG best practices, consistent with the Management Company's proprietary ESG rating methodology.
 The issues taken into account in reviewing sound ESG practices are:

-- Environmental: Climate change Natural resources Project financing Toxic waste Green products. - Social: Human capital Societal Products and services Communities and human rights - Governance: Governance structure Market behaviour
+- Environmental: Climate change Natural resources Project financing Toxic waste Green products - Social: Human capital Societal Products and services Communities and human rights - Governance: Governance structure Market behaviour

-The benchmark, Stoxx Europe 600 ex UK Net Dividends Reinvested, is used for financial performance measurement objectives.
-This index has been chosen independently of the environmental and/or social characteristics promoted by the Fund.
+The benchmark, the Bank of America Merrill Lynch Euro Corporate Index, is used for financial performance measurement objectives.
+This index has been chosen independently of the environmental and/or social characteristics promoted by the Sub-Fund.